acrossfields/idilsezer/en/background/celta.md

 </table>

 <div class="bg-indented">
-  <p>[Details of CELTA - Certificate in Teaching English to Speakers of Other Languages, delivered by International House Bogotá, full time, 120 hours, Pass B]</p>
+  <p>By successfully completing the on-site full-time course at International House Bogotá, I was awarded the Cambridge English Level 5 Certificate in Teaching English to Speakers of Other Languages (CELTA) with Grade B. The 4-week course involved 120 hours of classroom-based training, comprising theoretical sessions, lesson observations, assisted lesson planning, teaching practice, and feedback sessions; in addition to extensive written assignments.</p>
   <table class="table-bgsub">
     <tr>
       <td>